AGE IS AN ASSET; EXPERIENCE, A BENEFIT

 The Senior Community Service Employment Program (SCSEP) is a paid job-training program that provides a bridge to employment for mature workers.
 Partner community service agencies provide supportive, real work settings that help mature workers transition into employment.
-The program covers the costs of training by paying a state minimum wage stipend to the trainee.
+SCSEP-enrolled participants are paid a state minimum wage for up to 20 hours per week.

 INTERESTED IN TRAINING?